Skip to content

 Very expensive if bought with QI Pad

-Seems quite plasticky
+Seems quite plasticky for the price

 Phillips S9000 prestige sitting on new box

 The S9000 Prestige model numbers include SP9820/87, SP9862/14, SP9863/14, SP9860/86, and SP9860/86.
-The differences include what accessories they come with and with or without the QI Pad
+The differences include what accessories they come with and with or without the QI Pad.

 Description and Features